 Ensure you are pursuing the right major for your career goals

 Many college students find choosing a major difficult or are uncertain about whether to change their major.
 Itís important to assess your own strengths, abilities, and values and how they fit within a particular career or field of study.
-If you are interested in learning more about careers in criminal justice and law enforcement, consider taking CJS 110 Careers in Criminal Justice, connect with SLC faculty and instructors and visit Career Services for additional resources.
+If you are interested in learning more about careers in criminal justice and law enforcement, consider taking CJS 110 Careers in Criminal Justice, connect with SLC faculty and instructors and visit the Career Development Center for additional resources.

 Understand My Degree Requirements

 The PAW workshop is specifically designed to explain how to use your DARS, transcript and degree worksheet to understand your degree requirements, which is why it is imperative you attend a PAW as early as possible.
 After you attend a PAW, your advisor will send you an electronic copy of your degree checklist.
 Be sure to save a copy of your worksheet to your computer and update it with your DARS and transcript each semester.
 Advisors are not responsible for updating your degree worksheet.
 We encourage you to consider meeting with your advisor at least once per year to ensure you are progressing towards your degree.
 Visit Forms and Handouts to view degree planning worksheets for the criminal justice and law enforcement majors.

 Complete Requirements to Declare Your Major

 Criminal Justice and Law Enforcement majors must meet several requirements in order to be accepted to the major.